Food Hygiene Awareness

 Delivery includes:

-• Real-world examples drawn from care, hospitality, education, and community settings, including the situations where food safety risk is most commonly missed
+• Real-world examples drawn from care, hospitality, education, and community settings, including situations where food safety risk is most commonly missed

 • Practical discussion of allergen communication requirements and what good practice looks like in your specific setting